elevateforhumanity/fix2/DATABASE-QUICK-SETUP.md

 1. Still in **SQL Editor**
 2. Open the file: `COPY-PASTE-PROGRAMS.sql`
-3. Copy the ENTIRE contents
+3. Copy the ENTIRE contents (1169 lines)
 4. Paste into Supabase SQL Editor
 5. Click **Run**

 This will add 30+ training programs to your database.

 **Expected Result**: Multiple INSERT statements succeed

+**Note**: If you see "duplicate key value" errors, programs are already seeded.
+This is safe to ignore.

+### Verify Programs Seeded

+1. Open the file: `VERIFY-PROGRAMS-SEEDED.sql`
+2. Copy and paste into SQL Editor
+3. Click **Run**

+**Expected Output**: "✅ Programs seeded successfully!" with 30+ programs listed

 ## Step 3: Verify Setup